Global Connections and MAP are committed to protecting your privacy, keeping the data you share with us safe, and using it lawfully.

 - to analyse and improve the services we offer

-- to analyse the use of our websites and ensure their content is presented in the most effective manner for you and your device (see also our Cookies policy - lower down on this page)
+- to analyse the use of our websites and ensure its content is presented in the most effective manner for you and your device (see also our Cookies policy - lower down on this page)

 - to manage your communication preferences

-- You can choose at any time which marketing materials you want to receive from us, do just contact our Data protection Coordinator – (see details in the contact us section)
+You can choose at any time which marketing materials you want to receive from us.
+To update your preferences, click the link in the footer of the newsletter email.

 We rely on a variety of legal bases from processing your data depending on the activity being undertaken.

-We use a contractual basis for processing data relating to the membership of your employing organisation with us, or as an individual associate or friend of GC, or provision of resources you have ordered, or events you have booked, and sending you your postal membership pack.
+We use a contractual basis for processing data relating to the membership of your employing organisation with us, or as an individual associate or friend of GC/MAP, or provision of resources you have ordered, or events you have booked, and sending you information by post.

-We use legitimate interests for carrying out any administration regarding your employing organisation’s membership with us, or processing receipts for donations towards supporting our staff financially, purchases or subscriptions, as well as to thank you for those.
+We use legitimate interests for carrying out any administration regarding your employing organisations’ membership with us, or processing receipts for donations towards supporting our staff financially, purchases or subscriptions, as well as to thank you for them.

-We use consent for all the email newsletters delivered by any of the activities and programmes run by GC to a personal email address.
-Every email newsletter you receive will (by the 25th May) provide a clear opportunity for you to opt-out of/unsubscribe from future email newsletters.
+We use consent for all the email newsletters delivered by any of the activities and programmes run by GC/MAP to a personal email address.
+Every email newsletter you receive will provide a clear opportunity for you to opt-out of/unsubscribe from future email newsletters.
 We will continue to contact you as a customer regarding information about related resources or events you have recently purchased.